metacurrency/ceptr-org/_projects/holochain.md

 ## When NOT to Use Holochain
 You probably SHOULD NOT use holochain for:
  * **Just for yourself:** You generally don't need distributed tools to just run something for yourself.
 The exception would be if you want to run a holochain to synchronize certain data across a bunch of your devices (phone, laptop, desktop, cloud server, etc.)
  * **Anonymous / Secret / Private data:** Not only do we need to do a security audit of our encryption and permissions, but you're publishing to a shared DHT space, so unless you really know what you're doing, you should not assume data is private.
-Some time in the future, I'm sure some applications will add an anonymization layer (like TOR), but that is not native.
+Some time in the future, people will certainly add some applications to provide anonymization layers (similar to TOR), but that is not native to holochain.
- * **Large files:** Think of holochains more like a database than a file system.
-Nobody wants to be forced to load and host your big files on their devices just because their in the neighborhood of its hash.
-Use something like [IFPS](http://ipfs.io) if you want a decentralized file system.
+ * **Large files:** Think of holochains more like a database for structured data storage than a file system for storing music and videos.
+Nobody wants to be forced to load and host your big files on their devices just because they're in the neighborhood of its hash.
+Use something like [IFPS](http://ipfs.io) if you're looking for a decentralized file system.
  * **Data positivist-oriented apps:** If you have built all of your application logic around the idea that data exists as an absolute truth, not as an assertion by an agent at a time, then you would need to rethink your whole approach before putting it in a Holochain app.
 This is why _most existing cryptocurrencies would need significant refactoring_ to move from blockchain to holochain, since they are organized around managing the existence of cryptographic tokens.

 ## Why Ceptr?
 Where does this come from?